Today I will be reviewing “The Business Adventures by John Brooks”.

 The amount of painstaking detail is incredible, leaving anyone who has read this book with a greater appreciation of history and business ethics.

-I would say for the most part that this book could go either way here depending on what kind of person you are, what you like to read, and what kind of “adventures” you like to undertake.
+I would say that this book could go either way here depending on what kind of person you are.
+Indeed, what you like to read, and what kind of “adventures” you like to undertake.

-If you are more right brained, you may find yourself bored as many others did since this book was written by a journalist, not a teacher or fictional writer.
+If you are more right brained, you may find yourself bored.
+Many others did since this book was written by a journalist with a very analytical outlook.
+It was not a teacher or fictional writer who wrote this.

-That being said, I’m sure many creative people liked this book and I really think discretion is always the best route when choosing reading material.
+That being said, I’m sure many creative people liked this book.
+I really think discretion is always the best route when choosing reading material.

 With several formats and ways to read this book, the audio version may be more your style if you want a bit more animation to the stories, while the written text may provide a better outlet for one’s imagination.